 Mary Jane Miller is fast becoming a voice for exploring new attitudes.
-Miller has been inspired for the past 25 years by the question, “What, besides spiritual awe, does religion tell us about the our human condition and our desire for the divine?
-As an Amazing Art and Iconographer Miller thinks we can receive guidance from the worn out Christ story.
-It is alive and ready to be re-interpreted through ancient images and text in a new light.
+Miller has been inspired for the past 25 years by the question, “What, besides spiritual awe, does art history and religion tell us about the our human condition and our desire for the divine?
+As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story through art history.
+The images are alive and ready to be re-interpreted through ancient images and text in a new light.
 Christians around the globe are revealing a new faith and hope for new contemporary images based on that old story, and today that means including women.

 Iconographer in San Miguel Allende

 Currently she has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
 The book focuses on the absence of Women in Iconography.
 The collection includes full page color images with her commentary beside them.
-Iconography is the discipline of transcribing biblical text into pictures.
+Iconography is the discipline of transcribing biblical text into pictures and also sacred art history.
 Think for a moment about all those images of the last supper you may have seen.
 Mary Jane has painted many traditional images of the last supper, and now with several small changes.
-She included cultures from around the world and of course the women among them.
+She has included cultures from around the world and of course the women among them.

 MARY MAGDALENES´S LOST WORDS